EFL Charter

 • Crouchy Cup winners Trophies for Cup, Plate and Bowl Competition as well as medals for each player for winner and each player for runners up =32 medals.

-• Bottom of each Division: Receives a wooden spoon and a $100 Harry’s Bar voucher to drown their sorrows.
+• Bottom of EFL League One: Receives a wooden spoon and a $100 Harry’s Bar voucher to drown their sorrows.

 • Chairman and Division Coordinators receive a small token of appreciation for their role in the season.